microprediction/timemachines/FAQ.md

 ### FAQ 1: Why not have the model persist the state?

-Answer: Well, you can trivially turn any skater function into a callable that does that, should you wish:
+Answer (A): Well, you can trivially turn any skater function into a callable that does that, should you wish:

        class Predictor: